mozilla/fxa-auth-db-mysql/docs/DB_API.md

 These fields are represented as
 `t.*` for a field from the token,
-`a.*` for a field from the corresponding account and `d.*` for a field from `devices` and
+`a.*` for a field from the corresponding account and `ci.*` for a field from `clientInstances` and
 `ut.*` for a field from `unverifiedTokens`.

-The deviceCallbackPublicKey and deviceCallbackAuthKey fields are urlsafe-base64 strings, you can learn more about their format [here](https://developers.google.com/web/updates/2016/03/web-push-encryption).
+The clientInstancePushPublicKey and clientInstancePushAuthKey fields are urlsafe-base64 strings, you can learn more about their format [here](https://developers.google.com/web/updates/2016/03/web-push-encryption).

 * sessionToken : t.tokenData, t.uid, t.createdAt, t.uaBrowser, t.uaBrowserVersion,
                  t.uaOS, t.uaOSVersion, t.uaDeviceType, t.uaFormFactor, t.lastAccessTime,
                  a.emailVerified, a.email, a.emailCode, a.verifierSetAt,
-                 a.createdAt AS accountCreatedAt, d.id AS deviceId,
+                 a.createdAt AS accountCreatedAt, ci.clientInstanceId, ci.clientId,
-                 d.name AS deviceName, d.type AS deviceType,
+                 ci.name AS clientInstanceName, ci.type AS clientInstanceType,
-                 d.createdAt AS deviceCreatedAt, d.callbackURL AS deviceCallbackURL,
+                 ci.createdAt AS clientInstanceCreatedAt, ci.pushURL AS clientInstancePushURL,
-                 d.callbackPublicKey AS deviceCallbackPublicKey,
+                 ci.pushPublicKey AS clientInstancePushPublicKey,
-                 d.callbackAuthKey AS deviceCallbackAuthKey,
+                 ci.pushAuthKey AS clientInstancePushAuthKey,
-                 d.callbackIsExpired AS deviceCallbackIsExpired,
+                 ci.pushEndpointExpired AS clientInstancePushEndpointExpired,
-                 d.capabilities AS deviceCapabilities,
+                 ci.availableCommands AS clientInstanceAvailableCommands,
                  ut.mustVerify, ut.tokenVerificationId
 * keyFetchToken : t.authKey, t.uid, t.keyBundle, t.createdAt, a.emailVerified, a.verifierSetAt
 * keyFetchTokenWithVerificationStatus : t.authKey, t.uid, t.keyBundle, t.createdAt, a.emailVerified,